egryaznov/vim-java-conceal/README.md

 you can only do that **char by char**.
 Thus, instead of having only **one** `syntax` command, we need **three** of them for every char.
 And in each case replacement should happen not for a whole string, but only for certain part of it.
 This is where `ms` and `me` flags come into play.
-Let me firstly show you the answer, and then I will explain:
+Let me first show you the answer, and then I will explain:
 ```
 syntax match Conceal /final @NotNull var/me=s+1 conceal cchar=l